 1) Automate repetitive communications tasks

-2) Empower BCM champions and coordinators to run in-country rather than run as a HQ-led exercise.
+2) Empower BCM champions and coordinators to run in-country rather than run as an HQ-led exercise.

-Local BCM ownership and empowerment allows country or business unit specific BCM processes to be applied, which, crucially, can better cater to local market nuances.
+Local BCM ownership and empowerment allow country or business unit-specific BCM processes to be applied, which, crucially, can better cater to local market nuances.

-3) Be aware of, and make best use of country-specific telecommunications mediums
+3) Be aware of, and make the best use of country-specific telecommunications mediums

 4) Integrate social chat apps, and digital sign-boards into the BCM communications mix

-Publishing communications to building management systems, public announcement systems and managing general public relations, or digital sign-boards can also be a powerful way to disseminate directives, when used in conjunction with individual targeted messages.
+Publishing communications to building management systems, public announcement systems, and managing general public relations, or digital signboards can also be a powerful way to disseminate directives when used in conjunction with individually targeted messages.